-- (1) A local government may by subordinate local law specify criteria for an authorised person to declare an animal, other than a dog, to be a declared dangerous animal. - (2) An authorised person may declare an animal to be a declared dangerous animal if the animal meets the criteria prescribed by subordinate local law. - (3) On declaration of an animal as a declared dangerous animal, the local government must give the responsible person for the animal an information notice about the declaration.
+- (1) The local government may by subordinate local law specify criteria to declare an animal, other than a dog, to be a declared dangerous animal. - (2) The local government may declare an animal to be a declared dangerous animal if the animal meets the criteria prescribed by subordinate local law. - (3) On declaration of an animal as a declared dangerous animal, the local government must give the responsible person for the animal an information notice about the declaration. - (4) A declaration under subsection (2) takes effect at the time the local government gives the responsible person for the animal an information notice under subsection (3).

-19 Power to require owner or responsible person for a dangerous animal to take specified action
+19 Power to require owner or responsible person for a declared dangerous animal to take specified action

-- (1) An authorised person may give the owner or responsible person for a declared dangerous animal a compliance notice to take specified action- - to warn persons who enter land on which the animal is kept of the presence of a declared dangerous animal on the land; - (b) to ensure that the animal remains in secure custody and is unable to attack or cause fear or injury to persons or other animals or cause damage to property; and - (c) any other action prescribed by subordinate local law. - (2) A person must comply with a compliance notice under subsection 19(1).
+- (1) An authorised person may give the owner or responsible person for a declared dangerous animal a compliance notice to take specified action- - (a) to warn persons who enter land on which the animal is kept of the presence of a declared dangerous animal on the land; - (b) to ensure that the animal remains in an enclosure approved by an authorised person and is unable to attack or cause fear or injury to persons or other animals or cause damage to property; and

+- (c) any other action prescribed by subordinate local law. - (2) A person must comply with a compliance notice under subsection 18(4)(1).Maximum penalty 50 penalty units.